dwkim78/ASTRiDE/README.md

 ### Plot Figures and Write Outputs

-ASTRiDE has modules to plot figures and write outputs as:
+ASTRiDE provides functions to write outputs and plot figures as:

 ```python
 streak.write_outputs()